Best Practices for Member Schools

 - As funding and schedules permit, PAIS member schools should support the Association with attendance at planned professional development opportunities.

 The primary responsibility of the head of an independent school is to carry out the school's stated mission.
-(NAIS Principles of Good Practice)
+(ICAISA Principles of Good Practice)

 Finance Practice for Member Schools: